w3c-fedid/FedCM/README.md

 Likewise, changing user behavior and norms is hard because of the number of people involved (say, billions).
 Unfamiliar login flows could result in users declining to use federated options, and instead opting for username/password credentials during RP account creation.
 To address that, this proposal aims to provide an experience that minimizes the divergence from existing federated identity user experience as much it possibly can (e.g. introducing new user decisions to be made).

-So, with this deployment constraint in mind, lets look at what can be done.
+So, with this deployment constraint in mind, let's look at what could be done.

 ## Browser API